Dungeon-CampusMinden/Dungeon/README.md

 You can find an [interesting report] on our project in the news section of Bielefeld University of Applied Sciences (04 April 2024, in German).

-For more information about the PRODUS project, please visit the [project page](https://www.hsbi.de/minden/produs/home) on the Bielefeld University of Applied Sciences website.
+For more information about the [PRODUS project], please visit our [project page] on the Bielefeld University of Applied Sciences website.

 ## Game: Dungeon Platform